Hello and welcome! It’s great to have you here. If you’re curious about whether Notion is free, you’re in the right place.

 While the Notion Free Plan is powerful, it does have some restrictions that may encourage you to explore the Notion paid plans like the Plus Plan or Business Plan.

-The free plan only allows uploads of larger files up to 5MB, which can be limiting if you work with high-resolution images or videos.
+- File Upload Caps The free plan only allows uploads of larger files up to 5MB, which can be limiting if you work with high-resolution images or videos.
+For example, a graphic designer might find this a dealbreaker without upgrading to the Notion Plus Plan or Notion Business Plan.

-Inviting 10 guest collaborators is fine for small projects, but if you need more generous collaboration tools, the paid plans will come in handy.
+- Limited Guest Collaborators Inviting 10 guest collaborators is fine for small projects, but if you need more generous collaboration tools, the paid plans will come in handy.

-Unlike business plans, the Notion Free Plan doesn’t include priority support or access to a dedicated customer success team.
+- No Priority Support Unlike business plans, the Notion Free Plan doesn’t include priority support or access to a dedicated customer success team.
 Any issues you face will have to be resolved on your own or through community forums.

-The free version only provides access to 7 days of version history.
+- Short Version History The free version only provides access to 7 days of version history.
 For longer archives or restoring older data, more advanced plans like the Notion Plus Plan can help.

 Notion Paid Plans